Toyota, Panasonic consider joint development of EV batteries

 Toyota said last year it was planning to add fully electric vehicles to its product line-up in a shift away from its previous green-car strategy of focusing on plug-in hybrid and fuel-cell vehicles.
 It has said it plans to start marketing pure EVs in the early 2020s.

-Panasonic is the main EV battery supplier for luxury U.S. car maker Tesla Inc. The electronics firm commands 29 percent of the market for batteries used in plug-in hybrids and EVs, showed Nomura Research data for the first half of 2017.
+Panasonic is the main EV battery supplier for luxury U.S. car maker Tesla Inc (TSLA.O).
+The electronics firm commands 29 percent of the market for batteries used in plug-in hybrids and EVs, showed Nomura Research data for the first half of 2017.

 “Working with automakers from the initial stages could allow battery makers to win orders that unlock economies of scale further down the road,” Credit Suisse analyst Mika Nishimura said in a research note to clients ahead of the Toyota-Panasonic announcement.
 “Partnerships could also allow battery makers to share R&D and capex costs with automakers to some extent.”